20 French Conjunctions to Make Your Sentences Flow Effortlessly

-In this post, we’re going to look at how French conjunctions are derived from Latin and introduce three types of French conjunctions: coordinating, correlative and subordinating.
+In this post, we’ll look at three types of French conjunctions: coordinating, correlative and subordinating.

-At the end of this article, you’ll not only know how to use each type of conjunction, but you’ll also understand why conjunctions are so important to the soul of the French language.
+By the end, you’ll know how to use each type of conjunction and understand why conjunctions are so important to the soul of the French language.

 Contents